LucienLee/words-and-phrases-used-in-paper/substitute.md

 according to = in the light of
 deduce = elicit
 be mentioned = come up
 produce = come up with
+strong = compelling

 priori = from the earlier